Call for Seminar Registration

 Speaker: Jeffrey Brooks, Bureau of Ocean Energy Management

 Presentation Title: Science and Traditional Knowledge in Decision-Making: A Federal Agency Shares its Experience in Alaska

 To register for the event, go to:

-The Arctic Research Consortium of the U.S. (ARCUS) announces the next Arctic Research Seminar featuring Anna Liljedahl, Research Associate Professor at the University of Alaska Fairbanks (UAF).
-This event will be held online via Zoom on Friday, 1 November 2019 at 10:00 a.m.
-AKDT (2:00 p.m.
-EDT).
+The Arctic Research Consortium of the U.S. (ARCUS) announces the next Arctic Research Seminar featuring Jeffrey Brooks, Social Scientist at the Bureau of Ocean Energy Management (BOEM).
+This event will be held online via Zoom on Tuesday, 7 January 2020 at 10:00 a.m.
+AKST (2:00 p.m.
+EST).

 Registration is required for this event.

 The ARCUS Arctic Research Seminar Series invites leading Arctic researchers and community leaders to share the latest findings in Arctic research and what they mean for decision-making.
-The events are free and open to the public, and will be of particular interest to interest to the international Arctic research community, federal agency officials, congressional staff, non-governmental organizations, Arctic educators, and the public.
+The events are free and open to the public, and will be of particular interest to the international Arctic research community, Arctic educators, non-governmental organizations, federal agency officials, and the public.